JordanDaudu/GradeFlow/README.md

 ### 8. Default seeded users

-On first startup, if the database has no users, the backend seeds default accounts:
+On first startup, if the selected database has no users, the backend seeds default accounts:

 ```text
 Admin:    admin@gradeflow.app    / admin123